MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/automatic-seeding-secondary-replicas.md

 >
 >Before you change database owner, fail over to the new secondary replia.
 >
->To set the owner of the database to a different login, update the following script - replace the values in angle brackets (\<\>) for your environment - and  run the following command on the secondary replica.
+>To set the owner of the database to a different login, update the following script - replace the values in angle brackets (\<\>) for your environment - and run the following command:
 > ```sql
 USE MASTER
 GO